emefff/Analyzing-Movies-with-Object-Detection-AI/README.md

 # Analyzing-Movies-with-Object-Detection-AI
-Object detection AI models may be used to analyze the contents of a movie.
+Huggingface offers thousands of trained AI models for object detection.
+Below is a neat example, on how to use such a model, in this case we use Facebook-detr-resnet-101 https://huggingface.co/facebook/detr-resnet-101